getodk/docs/javarosa-dag.rst

 * Both have the same expressions to be evaluated.
 * Both have the same triggers.
 This is implied by the second bullet as triggers are the nodes referenced in the expressions.

-If such triggerable already exists, ``IDag`` does not add a new instance but updates the existing``Triggerable`` one's context so it points to the highest common root.
+If such triggerable already exists, ``IDag`` does not add a new instance but updates the existing ``Triggerable`` one's context so it points to the highest common root.
 For the above example, the highest common root for ``nodeA`` and ``nodeB`` calculations is ``/data``.
 The passed instance ``t`` is ignored and a previously added ``Triggerable`` one is returned and should be used for the further processing.
 The context is used later when constructing a DAG structure.

 If such triggerable does not exist, it is added to the ``unorderedTriggerables`` list and the ``triggerIndex`` map.
 The passed triggerable ``t`` instance is returned.
-The list is later used to construct the topoligically sorted list ``triggerablesDAG``.
+The list is later used to construct the topologically sorted list ``triggerablesDAG``.
 The ``triggerIndex`` maps the triggers to the triggerables.

 Each ``Triggerable`` instance comes with a list of targets which should be updated with the evaluation result.